 Finally, the panel featured Casey Fannon, President and Chief Lending Officer at the National Cooperative Bank.

-Housing co-op financing has two key aspects: share loans and XYZ.
+Housing co-op financing has two key aspects: share loans and underlying mortgage.
 Share loans are similar to single-family mortgages, provided to an individual resident to purchase their share in the cooperative.
 There are unique aspects to share loan lending due to the cooperative structure: project approval to make sure the co-op itself is sound with proper insurance and financially stable as well as the underlying mortgage which is supported by the fees paid by member-owners.
 The collateral for the lending institution is a share in the cooperative.

 The biggest underwriting difference is that co-ops seek to generate a break-even cashflow, as opposed to investor-owned housing units that are driven by profits.